Nneka Onyeali-Ikpe

-Nneka Onyeali-Ikpe (born July 28, 1964) is a Nigerian business executive and banker.
-She is the first female managing director and chief executive officer of Fidelity Bank Nigeria.
+Dr. Nneka Onyeali-Ikpe, OON (born July 28, 1964) is the Group Managing Director and Chief Executive Officer of Fidelity Bank Plc.
+She joined Fidelity Bank as an Executive Director in 2015 and was appointed Managing Director/CEO in January 2021, becoming the first female MD/CEO in the bank's history.

 Early life

-Nneka Onyeali-Ikpe was born in Awka, Anambra State, in Eastern Nigeria.
+Nneka Onyeali-Ikpe was born in Lagos, Nigeria.
 She also lived in Owerri, Imo State, where she studied at the Federal Government Girls’ College.

 Education

-Onyeali-Ikpe has a law degree from the University of Nigeria, Nsukka.
-She also has a master's degree in Law from King's College London.
+Nneka Onyeali-Ikpe holds a Bachelor of Law from the University of Nigeria, Nsukka, and a Master of Law from King's College London.
+She has attended executive training programs at various institutions including Harvard Business School, The Wharton School University of Pennsylvania, and London Business School.
+Additionally, she recently completed a Diploma program in Organizational Leadership at Said Business School, Oxford University, UK.
+She holds an honorary doctorate degree in Business Administration from the University of Nigeria, Nsukka (UNN) and is an Officer of the Order of the Niger (OON), awarded by the Federal Government of Nigeria in 2023.

 Career

 In 1990, she began working in banking as a legal officer for the now-defunct African Continental Bank.
 She subsequently worked as a treasury officer for the First African Trust Bank.
 She later joined Zenith Bank and Standard Chartered Bank respectively.

+Onyeali-Ikpe has held leadership positions at Citizens International Bank, Zenith Bank, and Standard Chartered Bank, among others.
+She has been instrumental in structuring complex transactions across various sectors including Oil and Gas, Manufacturing, Aviation, Real Estate, and Export.

 Enterprise Bank

 In 2011, she joined Enterprise Bank as an executive director of the bank's operations in Lagos and other locations in the South-Western region in Nigeria.